solliancenet/microsoft-postgresql-developer-guide/06_Networking_Security/06_02_Summary.md

 ## Security checklist

-- Utilize the most robust possible authentication mechanisms such as Azure Active Directory.
+- Utilize the most robust possible authentication mechanisms such as Microsoft Entra.
 - Enable Advanced Threat Protection and Microsoft Defender for Cloud.
 - Enable all auditing features.
 - Enable encryption at every layer that supports it.